Yinka Faleti: Early life and education

 Faleti was born in Lagos, Nigeria.
 In the mid-1970s, his father immigrated to the United States and moved to New York City.
 His mother left three years after and left Faleti with his grandparents until he was able to get a Visa.
 7 years after his father's move, Faleti arrived at John F. Kennedy Airport in New York and met his dad and two younger siblings for the first time.
 Growing up, his family lived in New York, Virginia, Florida, Mississippi, and Texas.

 Faleti graduated from the Texas Academy of Mathematics and Sciences with a high school diploma.
 He went on to study human factors engineering at the United States Military Academy and graduated in 1998.
 In 2007, he earned his J.D. degree from Washington University School of Law.

 Career

 Military service (1998–2004)

 After graduating from West Point, Faleti served in the U.S. Army for six years as an active-duty officer from 1998 to 2004.
-He served two tours in Kuwait: the first tour was as a part of Operation Desert Spring and his second tour was as a part of Operation Enduring Freedom.
+He served a tour in Operation Enduring Freedom.
 He was also a tank platoon leader in Fort Hood and trained with 15 soldiers in M1A2 tanks.

 At the time of his departure from the military, he had reached the ranks of Captain and Company commander.